rikonor/ipwhois/README.md

 }
 ```

-The User-Agent requests are made with can be overridden via `ipwhois.UserAgent`.
+The User-Agent requests are made with can be overridden via `ipwhois.LookupIPWithUA`.

 ### License